zhanghai/MaterialRatingBar/README.md

 ### Dragging

-Google Play Store and Google I/O app both used an implementation other than `RatingBar`, which means dragging on the bar across stars won't work (it is the functionality of `SeekBar`).
+Google Play Store and Google I/O app both used an implementation other than `RatingBar`, which means dragging on the bar across stars won't work (it is the functionality of `AbsSeekBar`).
 I think this is a handy way of interaction for users, and it enables the setting of 0 star which can be useful if you want to enable users to reset their rating to unrated.

 ## License